-Ristorante Delfino gets their seafood right off the fishermen's boats at Marina Grande, and serves it up in big portions to hungry locals in a quiet and bright, Seattle-style pier restaurant.
+Ristorante Delfino serves fish in big portions to hungry locals in a quiet and bright, Seattle-style pier restaurant.
 The cooking, service, and setting are all top-notch.
-The restaurant is lovingly run by effervescent Luisa, her brothers Andrea and Roberto, and her husband Antonio.
+The restaurant is lovingly run by Luisa, her brothers Andrea and Roberto, and her husband Antonio.
 If you're here for lunch, take advantage of the sundeck (at Marina Grande; tel. +39 081-878-2038).

 See the Travel Details above for recommendations highlighted in bold, excerpted from Rick's guidebooks.

-Hi, I'm Rick Steves, exploring more of the best of Europe.
-This time we're exploring Italy's Amalfi Coast area, and somewhere along here we're going to find a blue grotto.
+Hi, I'm Rick Steves, enjoying more of the best of Europe.
+And this time we're exploring Italy's dramatic Amalfi Coast area, and somewhere along here we're going to find a blue grotto.
 Thanks for joining us.

-We'll start with the southern Italian charms of Sorrento, taste traditional Italian food with a playful flair, drive along the dramatic Amalfi Coast enjoying its cliffside towns.
-We'll stroll in the shadow of Greek temples at Paestum and take a cruise to the seductive Isle of Capri with its romantic Blue Grotto.
+We'll start with the southern Italian charms of Sorrento, taste traditional Italian food with a playful flair, drive along the dramatic Amalfi Coast enjoying its cliffside towns, and we'll stroll in the shadow of Greek temples at Paestum, and take a cruise to the seductive isle of Capri with its romantic Blue Grotto.

-MAP In the south of Europe, Italy juts into the Mediterranean Sea.
+In the south of Europe, Italy juts into the Mediterranean Sea.
 The coast stretching south of Naples is filled with temptations.
-From our homebase in Sorrento, we explore the Amalfi Coast stopping in the towns of Positano and Amalfi.
-After visiting the temples at Paestum, we sail to the Isle of Capri.
+From our home base in Sorrento, we explore the Amalfi Coast, stopping in the towns of Positano and Amalfi.
+After visiting the temples at Paestum, we sail to the isle of Capri.

 Sorrento goes back to ancient Greek times.
-In fact, the name Sorrento comes from the Greek word for Siren.
-On his legendary Odyssey, Ulysses sailed by and overcame the treacherous lure of the seductive sirens who lived here.
-In doing so, he opened this area up to colonization.
-To the ancient Greeks, places like Sorrento were the wild wild west.
+In fact, the word "sorrento" comes from the Greek word for "siren."
+During his legendary odyssey, Ulysses sailed by, and he overcame the treacherous lure of the seductive sirens.
+In doing so, he opened up this region to colonization.
+To the ancient Greeks, places like Sorrento were the wild, wild west.

 Sorrento's back streets give a peek at both its long history and rich culture.
 This 13th-century palace recalls a rough and tumble age.
 It had no balconies...for security reasons.